-The Loadbalancer.org appliance runs the GNU/Linux operating system with a custom kernel configured for load balancing.
+The Loadbalancer.org appliance is an Intel based server running the GNU/Linux operating system with a custom kernel configured for load balancing.

-The core software is based on customized versions of Centos 6.x / RHEL 6.x, Linux 3.10.x, LVS, HA-Linux, HAProxy, Pound, STunnel & Ldirectord.
+The core software is based on customized versions of Centos 6 / RHEL 6, Linux 3.10.x, LVS, HA-Linux, HAProxy, Pound, STunnel & Ldirectord.
 Full root access is provided which enables complete control of all settings.